 "Anytime."
 Gwen checked to ensure that she was still in possession of her extremities.
 Thankfully, her fingers remained responsive.

 Ellen dissipated in a burst of quicksilver Conjuration.

 A Familiar who can teleport at will!
-Gwen couldn’t help but be impressed.
-She wondered if Caliban or Ariel would ever get to the stage where they could function independently as a fighting force.
-She had no idea if Dean Luo knew that his familiar had just snuck out to thrift some Druidic olive oil, but Gwen wasn’t adverse to luring a few wayward familiars with her candy van.
-Was it not said, she mused, that the way to a Magister's heart was through greedy Familiars?
+Gwen couldn't help but be impressed.
+She wondered if Caliban or Ariel would ever get to the stage where they could function independently and if Ellen could help.
+At any rate, Gwen was not opposed to luring a few wayward Familiars with her Essence candy van.

 "It's all done!
 Welcome to Fudan, Miss Song."
 The woman at the counter smiled amiably, and Gwen returned the gesture with a smile of her own.